A team of MIT researchers has been collaborating for years in a research project with the city of Amsterdam.

 In other words, not just a means of river transport based on autonomous vehicles, but a real system of intelligent infrastructures that can be assembled and separated as needed.

 The proof of 9

-The team will remain convincing and decisive the system in 6 months, building the world's first water bridge consisting of a fleet of robot boats joined together in one walkable strip of 60 meters.
+The team will remain convincing and decisive in the system in 6 months, building the first bridge over the water in the world consisting of a fleet of robot boats joined together in one walkable strip of 60 meters.